What is a Word Scrambler?

 There’s no shortage of possible word scramblers available online, and they won’t cost you a penny.

 Simply put ‘word scrambler’ into a search engine of your choice (who’re we kidding?
 We all use Google.
 Sorry, Jeeves…) and click around until you find one you like.
+Or if you don't have time for that, here is a link to a good one.

 They each encourage you to input a word, and at the click of a button they will jumble up that word into nonsense.
 It then becomes the task of your student to decipher that word.